pennersr/django-allauth/docs/configuration.rst

   ("Remember me?"), `False` to not remember, and `True` to always remember.

-ACCOUNT_SESSION_COOKIE_AGE (=1814400)
-  How long before the session cookie expires in seconds.
-Defaults to 1814400 seconds, or 3 weeks.

 ACCOUNT_AUTHENTICATED_LOGIN_REDIRECTS( (=True)
   The default behaviour is to redirect authenticated users to `ACCOUNT_LOGIN_REDIRECT_URL` when they try accessing login/signup pages.